-Agile Velocity is arguably the most popular software development metric in the world.
-It’s a very powerful metric when used for individual team sprint capacity planning.
-And there are two things we know about power… it comes with great responsibility and it corrupts.
+Agile velocity is arguably the most popular software development metric in the world.
+When used for an agile team’s sprint capacity planning, it’s a powerful metric.
+And there are two things we know about power: it comes with great responsibility and it corrupts.

-When agile velocity is used for anything other than individual team sprint capacity planning, very bad things can occur.
-In fact, when misused, Agile Velocity is the most dangerous metric for software development organizations.
-Unfortunately, every day Velocity is abused by executives, engineering leaders, product leaders, and even developers.
+When velocity is used in agile teams for anything other than capacity planning, velocity becomes the most dangerous agile metric for software development organizations.
+Unfortunately, everyday velocity is abused by executives, engineering leaders, product leaders, and even developers.

 What is Agile Velocity?

-Agile Velocity measures the amount of work a single team completes during a software development iteration or sprint.
-It represents the amount of story points completed over time and can be visualized as the slope in a classic burndown chart.
+Agile velocity measures the amount of work a single team completes during a software development iteration or sprint.
+It represents the number of story points completed over time and can be visualized as the slope in a classic burndown chart.

-When I was promoted into my first team lead role, like most new managers (in any function), I was in over my head.
+When I was promoted into my first team lead role, I was in over my head.
 But I was determined to do a great job.
-I looked for every opportunity to help my team improve.
+I looked for every opportunity to help my development team improve.
 Data.
 Metrics.
 Process.
 Culture.
-I was hungry for all of it.

-I remember thinking that, compared to other departments like sales, marketing, and technical support, there didn’t seem to be a lot of established metrics engineering leaders used to measure team-based performance and improvement.
-Which is ironic because we measure so many things – page load performance, latency, code performance, unit test coverage, etc.
+Yet compared to other departments like sales, marketing, and technical support, there didn’t seem to be a lot of established metrics engineering leaders used to measure team-based performance and improvement.
+This is ironic because we measure so many things

 Dodging the Dangers